shizuo-kaji/PretrainCNNwithNoData/README.md

 The code also works with any image dataset without labels; in this case, only labels are mathematically generated.

+This is a companion code for the paper "Pretraining Convolutional Neural Networks without Data" by Shizuo KAJI and Yohsuke Watanabe, in preparation.

 The pretraining is useful when ImageNet pretraining is not appropriate by some reasons such as fairness.
 See